 Many states require a laboratory to be accredited.
 Even in states where this is not a requirement, it is still considered best practice.
 The accreditation organization sets higher standards for quality and safety, among others, and provides direct oversight over laboratories enrolled in their accreditation program.
-The laboratory will be required to implement and maintain those higher standards and must pass the accreditation organization’s mandatory inspection.
+The laboratory is required to implement and maintain those higher standards and pass the accreditation organization’s mandatory inspection.

-When a hemp extract cbd seller chooses to submit their products to a third-party accredited laboratory, they’re ensuring a higher level of quality, transparency and unbiased verification of the hemp extract cbd product.
+When a CBD seller chooses to submit their products to a third-party accredited laboratory, they’re ensuring a higher level of quality, transparency and unbiased verification of the product.

 How to Find the COA for Your Product